We recommend using the chrome browser to access this site

 About the Anthony Quinn Scholarship Program

-Scholarships are awarded competitively.
-Applications will be reviewed by a panel of judges in order to select scholarship recipients.
-Judges are practicing artists, arts educators, and experts in the various fields of focus, completely independent from the Foundation’s Board/staff, and geographically dispersed throughout the United States.
+Scholarships are awarded competitively, and applications will be reviewed by a panel of nationally dispersed judges who are practicing artists, arts educators, and experts in the various fields of focus.
+Judges are completely independent from the Foundation’s board/staff.

 How to apply for funding